freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 50.1

-The output was the same, but there are other interpreters along with those.
-You may not get the expected output with some.
-What you want to do is define which one to use in your script.
-You want to use `bash`, find out where it's located by entering `which bash` in the terminal.
+The output was the same, but there are many other interpreters which may not give the output you expect.
+Find out where the `bash` interpreter is located by entering `which bash` in the terminal.

 #### HINTS